 On March 16, 2011, Kawasaki formally notified WMATA of potential delays that they believe would be considered excusable under the terms of the contract due to the earthquake/tsunami in Japan on March 11, 2011.
 On December 21, 2011, WMATA approved Kawasaki's Mitigation Schedule with a June 12, 2015 delivery date for the 64th railcar, which is more than six months beyond the FFGA completion date for the DCMP.
 MWAA formally informed the FTA Regional Administrator in a letter dated January 31, 2012.
-In this letter, MWAA writes "WMATA has stated that they would be able to provide sufficient rail cars from their existing fleet to begin service on the extension until the new Kawasaki rail cars are available.
+In this letter, MWAA writes, "WMATA has stated that they would be able to provide sufficient rail cars from their existing fleet to begin service on the extension until the new Kawasaki rail cars are available.
 Therefore, we expect no impact to the FFGA, other than the late delivery of the rail cars."
-The PMOC continues to monitor WMATA's daily railcar availability statistics to see if WMATA is improving railcar availability.
+The PMOC continues to monitor WMATA's daily railcar availability statistics to determine if the existing fleet can support the start of revenue service.
 WMATA developed an interim operating plan for dealing with the delay.
-However, the plan calls for using six-car trains in lieu of a mix of six- and eight-car trains.
+WMATA proposed an operating plan that called for using only six-car trains in lieu of a mix of six- and eightcar trains in the prior plan.
 This issue remains a concern of the FTA and PMOC.
 WMATA submitted this interim operating plan as part of the Rail Fleet Management Plan (RFMP).
 WMATA submitted RFMP Rev. 4F dated April 18, 2012 to the FTA on May 4, 2012.
 FTA and WMATA met to address this issue and WMATA prepared revisions to their RFMP and submitted RFMP Rev-4G to the FTA on August 3, 2012.
-FTA approved RFMP Rev-4G on October 11, 2012 with the proviso that that WMATA keep the FTA informed of the operating plan for the startup of the Dulles service.
-The operating plan for the Silver Line service incorporating the extension to Largo has not yet been submitted to the FTA.
-The operating plan was originally scheduled for presentation to the WMATA Board of Directors on March 14, 2013 but has been delayed until April 11, 2013.
+FTA conditionally approved RFMP Rev-4G on October 11, 2012 with the proviso that that WMATA keep the FTA informed of the operating plan for the startup of the Dulles service.
+The details of a new operating plan for the Silver Line service, which incorporates changing the eastern terminus to Largo Station instead of Stadium-Armory Station, has not yet been submitted to the FTA.
+The operating plan was originally scheduled for presentation to the WMATA Board of Directors on March 14, 2013 but has been delayed.
+The Plan was presented to the WMATA Customer Service and Operations Committee on April 11, 2013 with a recommendation for Board approval.
+The material presented to the WMATA Board of Directors was general in nature and FTA awaits the specifics of the operating plan, as well as a corresponding update to the RFMP.